blnz/KeyCache-chrome/README.md

 #### React/Redux hot reload

-This boilerplate uses `Webpack` and `react-transform`, and use `Redux`.
+This extension uses `Webpack` and `react-transform`, and use `Redux`.
 You can hot reload by editing related files of Popup & Window & Inject page.

 #### Using Redux DevTools Extension